byronbytes/Tasks/README.md

 We aim to make a lightweight, free, intuitive and responsive cleaning tool.
 We believe that computer performance is crucial to everyone and should not include any hidden paywalls inside the application.
 Our goal is to make a tool that anyone can use from anywhere.

 ## List of Features

 - Advanced Cleanup Tool to help computer performance

 - Extension Removal Tool to help remove malicious or unwanted extensions

 - Bloatware Removal Tool to help remove bloat on your computer

-- Startup Manager to improve system boot times
+- Startup Manager to improve system boot times.

 - Advanced Task Manager to give more details about processes.

 ## Installation
 1. You will need to install [.NET Core](https://dotnet.microsoft.com/download).
 (If .NET Core is not installed, it will prompt you on opening Tasks.)